-Under new legislation that came into force in April 2017, all employers with more than 250 employees are required to publish annually their gender pay gap.
+Under legislation which came into effect April 2017, all employers with more than 250 employees are required to publish annually their gender pay gap.
 The Equalities Act 2010 (Gender Pay Gap Information) Regulation 2017, aims to tackle the gender pay gap that exists in organisations and provide transparency around gender pay gap reporting.

-Sandwell Council's 'mean' Gender Pay Gap figure for 2023 has increased from 0.6% to 2.5% over the last 12 months.
+Sandwell Council's 'mean' Gender Pay Gap figure for 2024/25 has reduced from 2.5% to 2.2% over the last 12 months.
 It should be noted that the first 'mean' Gender Pay Gap figure, published in 2018, was 8.4%.

-In addition, it should be noted that the 'median' Gender Pay Gap figure has also increased in the last year from 3.3% to 6.8%.
+Sandwell Council's 'median' Gender Pay Gap figure for 2024/25 has also reduced from 6.8% to 6.6%.
+The first 'median' Gender Pay Gap figure, published in 2018 was 12.6%.

 The data published has been calculated in line with the reporting legislation.
-This includes calculating an hourly rate for all full pay relevant employees as at 31 March 2023.
+This includes calculating an hourly rate for all full pay relevant employees as at 31 March 2024.